kgdunn/pid-book/univariate-review/univariate-review.rst

 	:width: 750px
 	:scale: 45

-If the each observation is independent of the other, then:
+If each observation is independent of the other, then:

 	-	For the above system where :math:`p(\text{pass}) = 0.7`, what is probability of seeing the following outcome: **pass**, **pass**, **pass** (3 times in a row)?